Holusion/eCorpus/en/doc/tutorials/compte.md

 Finally, name your scene (this name will be directly visible in the URL, therefore, please avoid special characters), select your default language, and click on the "**create scene**" button to start importing your 3D model into the database.

 * Only the .glb extension can be used on the eCorpus editor.
-To learn how to export a model to .glb, please refer to this guide: <a href="model">SetUp your 3D Model</a>.
+To learn how to export a model to .glb, please refer to this guide: <a href="../advancedUses/models/model">SetUp your 3D Model</a>.

 ### Retreive your password